brianjsl/ndf_mnist/README.md

 The corresponding dataloader class can be found in dataloader.py which will turn the labels into labels usable in multilabel classification (in the ResNet block).

+## Training the Latent Network
+Run train_encoder.py to fine-tune ResNet on the data to create Latent Encodings.
+The model should be stored in src/models.

+## Creating the Latent Encodings
+Run create_latents.py to do inference on the trained ResNet model stored in src/models.
+The corresponding latent encodings of the images will be stored in src/latents.

+## Point Sampling

 ## Miscallaneous Issues:

 ### To fix g++ issues on satori